Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 Many experts cite the countless stories and experiences of those individuals who received false or negative results of Celiac disease and were assured that eating foods with gluten would not harm them.

-The traditional tests for only whole wheat antigliadin IgG levels that are typically conducted to identify Celiac disease are only effective for a small percentage of individuals who are affected by any type of gluten reactivity.
-Current research is indicating that such traditional testing for celiac disease is outdated.
-There are new, more effective testing approaches, such as the Vibrant Wellness Wheat Zoomer™ or Cyrex Array 3 X™ that can identify the greater population that may be required to avoid gluten for life.
+Conventional tests for Celiac disease based on whole wheat antigliadin IgG levels are outdated and only effective for a small percentage of individuals affected by gluten reactivity.
+Newer and more reliable testing approaches, such as the Vibrant Wellness Wheat Zoomer™ or Cyrex Array 3 X™, can identify a greater proportion of people who may need to avoid gluten for life.

-If you want access to the right functional lab test to uncover your hidden stressors and healing opportunities so you can finally restore your energy, weight, and digestive health – I can help.
+If you want access to the right functional lab test to uncover your hidden stressors and healing opportunities to finally restore your energy, weight, and digestive health – I can help.
 Set up your free Health Discovery Session with me today to learn more.